goi42/SU-lhcb-MC-gen/README.md

                         help='deletes data from earlier stages as it goes.') cleangroup.add_argument('--noCLEANWORK', dest='CLEANWORK', action='store_false',
-                        help='moves files out of work directory.') cleangroup.add_argument('--PRECLEANED', action='store_true',
+                        help='moves files out of work directory.') cleangroup.add_argument('--SOME_MISSING', action='store_true',
-                        help='if this script has already been run with CLEANWORK active, you can specify this argument so that it moves appropriate files to the work directory first.
-Used automatically by submit_to_condor.py') cleangroup.add_argument('--SOME_MISSING', action='store_true',
                         help='if running a later stage, you may specify this argument to let the script terminate without errors if the input files are missing.
 Used automatically by submit_to_condor.py') debuggroup = parser.add_argument_group('debugging options')